magarena/magarena/release/README.txt

 ShawnieBoy
 shinmai-rookie

-- added Spanish translation, updated Russian translation.
+- added Spanish translation, updated Russian translation

-- add Hour of Devastation to sets
+- added Hour of Devastation to sets

 - costs must be paid before before the effect will occur, if a cost becomes unpayable, player has to undo and AI will get a game loss during its